JeffVandrewJr/btcqbo/README.md

 7. Enable systemd unit files for btcqbo.service and rq-worker.service.
 Sample templates for both are provided which use standard LunaNode VPS file paths; you will need to edit the file paths accordingly for your installation.
 After enabling the unit files, be sure to start them.

 8. Go to /etc/nginx/sites-enabled and remove the "default" file.
 Create a file named "btcqbo".
-A sample of what should be included in that file is provided in this repository as "btcqbo.nginx.conf".
+A sample of what should be included in that file is provided in this repository as "btcqbo.nginx".
 [Note that the file name in /etc/nginx/sites-enabled should simply be "btcqbo".]

 9. $ sudo service nginx reload